WillTheDeveloper/StudyPortal/README.md

 - [X] Dashboard - Overview of all the stats that matter to students.
 - [ ] Community - Place where students can talk to each other with posts and support each other.
 - [ ] Kanban - Students being able to have their own personalised kanban to track progress of work or other stuff.
+- [ ] Calandar - This idea is still **provisional** but it will be a calander where events can be created for things such as meetings.

 If you want to see what is happening in more detail than follow this link: https://github.com/users/WillTheDeveloper/projects/5

+## Issue tracking

+*I am still yet to create the templates for issues*

+If you come across any issues on the website that is causing you problems, please take a moment to either email me if you do not have a Github account and choose not to create one or feel free to create an issue on this repository which will be reviewed and looked into resolving.
+You may be asked for further details on it or how to recreate the issue so please make sure to check your Github notifications a few days after you submit the issue.

+You can do this in the issues tab.
+If you are not sure of where this is then here is a link - https://github.com/WillTheDeveloper/StudyPortal/issues

 ## Feature suggestions